Fingalzzz/scripts/README.md

 # Scripts
-Some scripts for personal use.
+Some Tampermonkey scripts for personal use.